Campaign-Buddy/campaign-buddy-packages/README.md

-# campaign-buddy-frontend
+# campaign-buddy-packages

-This repository houses several frontend packages (using yarn workspaces) used to make campaign buddy, an online table-top role playing platform.
+This repository houses several packages (using yarn workspaces) used to make campaign buddy, an online table-top role playing platform.

 Todo list may be found [here](./TODO.md)